FlagOpen/FlagAttention/README.md

 #### Performance

-Performance for piecewise_attention with causal masking on A100 is show below.
+Performance for piecewise_attention with causal masking on A100 is shown below.
 Testing parameters are

 1. seqlen in `[512, 1k, 2k, 4k, 16k, 32k]`;
 2. batch size: `32k / seqlen`;
 3. headdim in`[64, 128]`；
-4. num_heads: 2048 / headdim.
+4. num_heads: `2048 / headdim`.

 Headdim=64
 ![headdim64, A100, causal](./assets/headdim64-causal-A100.png)